 Knowing the internal volume of an object can help designers optimize its functionality and performance.
 If you need to determine the amount of space within an object that can be filled with liquid or gas, finding the internal volume using Autodesk Inventor is an essential feature.
 This tool can be useful for a variety of professionals such as manufacturers, engineers, and architects.

 Finding the mass and volume of a solid part is relatively easy in Inventor, as it is in any parametric modeler.
 However, it is not as intuitive to find the volume or mass of an internal volume as one would need to do when designing enclosures or preparing models for CFD analysis.
-In this blog post, I will discuss one method to extrapolate the said physical properties of an internal volume as defined by solid part geometry.
+In this training post, I will discuss one method to extrapolate the said physical properties of an internal volume as defined by solid part geometry.

 Finding Internal Volume in Inventor Professional